 In addition to the other specific business guidance already published, the Government has recently issued business guidance for Performing Arts, Close Contact Services, Hotels and Other Guest Accommodation, Heritage Locations and The Visitor Economy.
 There is also guidance for people who work in grassroots sport and gym/leisure facilities.

 The Government has developed a tool to help businesses in England to reopen safely during coronavirus.

 Advice for businesses who may be reopening

-South Cambridgeshire District Council has established a new dedicated ‘Reopening businesses’ webpage which provides to help business with practical advice regarding the reopening of a business which had previously been required to close during the Coronavirus emergency period.
-The page covers:
+We have a dedicated ‘Reopening businesses toolkit’ webpage which provides businesses with practical advice regarding the reopening of businesses which have previously been required to close during the Coronavirus emergency period.